Florida officer records are live — search the officer testifying against your client, free. Search free →

 Per discipline: a structured FRE 702 motion-to-exclude template (~250 words editable), a recommended cross-examination question bank (10-15 questions), a cumulative-error history with verified citations, and the lead authority's verbatim finding (PCAST, NAS, FBI/DOJ, or NRC) with the source URL stored in the brief's bibliography.

 No. The templates are research artifacts modeled on the published critique literature in each discipline.
-Counsel of record adapts the motion language to circuit-specific FRE 702 doctrine and the facts of the case before filing.
+Counsel of record adapts the motion language to the forum's expert-admissibility standard, circuit-level FRE 702 doctrine in federal court, or the state's Daubert/Frye framework in state court, and the facts of the case before filing.

-A single Daubert literature pull and motion draft commonly takes 6-10 hours of attorney time.
-At a typical CJA panel rate (~$172/hr) the recovered billable time is $1,000-$1,720 per discipline.
-The brief is priced at roughly 11.5% of that, well under the implicit hourly rate of pulling the literature yourself.
+A single Daubert literature pull and motion draft commonly takes 6-10 hours of attorney time, hours a state-court DUI or drug defender rarely has before a hearing.
+As a federal benchmark, at the CJA panel rate (~$177/hr) that is $1,062-$1,770 of recovered billable time per discipline.
+In Florida state court, assigned counsel are paid a flat fee per case rather than by the hour, so those are hours you absorb yourself, not a billable line you recover.
+Either way the brief is priced at roughly 11.5% of the federal benchmark, well under the implicit hourly rate of pulling the literature yourself.

 Every quote in every brief carries a source URL stored alongside the citation.
 Lead authorities are PCAST 2016, NAS 2009, NAS 2014 (eyewitness ID), NRC 2003 (polygraph), NRC 1979 (voice ID), and the FBI/DOJ 2015 hair-microscopy review.
 Cumulative-error histories cite published Innocence Project corpus, NACDL Champion articles, and reported appellate opinions where the discipline was excluded or limited.